The American Hemerocallis Society enourages anyone interested in growing daylilies to join the AHS.

-5. Give a club member who has been the longest member for the club.
+5. Give to a club member who has been the longest member for the club.

-6. Give a club member that holds a role of president or any executive function in
+6. Give to a club member that holds a role of president or an executive function in

-7. Give a club member that is the Flower Show Chairman that year.
+7. Give to a club member that is the Flower Show Chairman that year.